xiaoqiangkx/cpp_primer/README.md

 Chapter 15
 ============

-> Inheriance make us define similar classes, while Dynamic Bind let us ignore differences between similar classed.
+> Inheriance make us define similar classes, while Dynamic Bind let us ignore differences between similar classes.

 > There are static type and dynamic type about Reference and Pointer.
 They may be different.